RamonKaspar/SmartMensa/README.md

   - [x] Add functionality to store favourite mensas in database #22 !24
   - [x] Add login and logout button to settings and destroy current session on server-side #24 !26

-Create a list subtask.\
-Open an issue for each subtask.
-Once you create a subtask, link the corresponding issue.\
-Create a merge request (with corresponding branch) from each issue.\
-Finally accept the merge request once issue is resolved.
-Once you complete a task, link the corresponding merge commit.\
-Take a look at [Issues and Branches](https://www.youtube.com/watch?v=DSuSBuVYpys) for more details.

-This will help you have a clearer overview of what you are currently doing, track your progress and organise your work among yourselves.
-Moreover it gives us more insights on your progress.

 ## Weekly Summary
 Write here a short summary with weekly progress, including challanges and open questions.\